 - Establishing consistency protocols across services

-- Supporting operational clarity and leadership structure
+- Supporting leadership structure and operational clarity

 A Note on Michelin Recognition

-The objective is therefore not to chase an award, but to build a restaurant capable of operating at a level where recognition becomes possible.
+The objective is therefore not to chase an award, but to build a restaurant capable of operating at a level where recognition becomes realistically possible.